Optimal witnessing of the quantum Fisher information with few measurements: Many-particle experiments

-Since the system is very large, we do not make calculations directly for $N=2300,$ but we start with smaller systems.
+We now give the details of the calculations described in \SEC{sec:spinsqueezingexp}.
+We present a simple scheme that we need to handle large systems.
+We do not make calculations directly for $N=2300$, but we start with smaller systems and make calculations for larger and larger system sizes.
 This is motivated as follows.
 First, we can use the output of an optimization for a smaller particle number as an initial guess for a larger particle number.
-Second, while we will be able to carry out the calculation for the particle number of the experiment, we will also see that we could even extrapolate the results from calculation from lower particle numbers.
-This is useful for future application of our method for very large systems.
+Thus, we need fewer steps for the numerical optimization for large system sizes, which makes our computations faster.
+Second, while we are able to carry out the calculation for the particle number of the experiment, we also see that we could even extrapolate the results from the results obtained for lower particle numbers.
+This is useful for future application of our method to very large systems.